- Optimizely X Web Experimentation

 Segment experiment results

 By default, Optimizely shows results for all visitors who enter your experiment.
 However, not all visitors behave like your average visitors.
-Segmenting your results is a powerful way to gain deeper insights about your customers and design data-driven experiments and personalization campaigns.
+Segmenting your results is a powerful way to gain deeper insights about your customers to design data-driven experiments and personalization campaigns.

 Use the Segment dropdown to drill down into a segment of your visitors.
+You can segment by a single attribute value, or by a combination of attribute values (learn more about using combinations).

 For Optimizely X Web Experimentation, the default segments are: